mzattera/predictive-powers/docs/index.md

 #### Multimedia in Conversations

 Interaction with agents happens by exchanging `ChatMessage`s.
-A `ChatMessage` is a multi-part message that can contain text, images or references to files (we will see later specialized parts will handle invoking tools and returning corresponding results to the agent).
+A `ChatMessage` is a multi-part message that can contain text, images or references to files (we will see later how some specialized parts will handle invoking tools and returning corresponding results to the agent as well).

 The below code invokes GPT vision model to inspect the content of an image.
 As you can see the image can be provided either as a local file or as an URL to an online image.